 The second globalisation wave starts in 1960 and still continue today (Baldwin and Martin, 1999).
 However, some authors suggest it started right after the Second World War in 1945 (REF).
-Regarding harbours, this second wave is characterised by a growth of the maritime trade (e.g. more ships), and by the contenerisation spreading since the 1970’s.
-The number, the sizes and the draughts of the ships grow quickly since then (REF – Figure 10).
-Container ships and oil tankers with deeper loaded drafts were built from the 1970's onwards such as the Seawise giant, still the container ship with the deepest loaded draught built in 1975 (24.6 m – Figure 10 – transportgeography.org).
-Similar to the first globalisation wave, harbour had to adapt their morphology to welcome more ships and larger ships.
-Tarragona highly benefited from this period, and is considered such as an emergent port in the path dependency analysis of the port system of Spain conducted by Castillo and Valdaliso (2017).
+Regarding harbours, this second wave is characterised by a growth of the maritime trade (e.g., more ships), and by containerisation spreading since the 1970’s.
+The number, the sizes, and the draughts of the ships grew quickly since then (REF – Figure 11).
+Container ships and oil tankers with draughts up to 15-20 m were built from the 1970's onwards such as the Seawise giant, still the oil tanker with the deepest loaded draught built in 1975 (24.6 m – Figure 11 – transportgeography.org).
+Like during the first globalisation wave, harbours had to adapt their morphology to host more ships and larger ships.
+Tarragona highly benefited from this period, and is considered an emergent port in the path dependency analysis of the port system of Spain conducted by Castillo and Valdaliso (2017).
 The size of the port of Tarragona grew quickly in the 1970’s and adjusted logistics strategies to the new needs.
-Tarragona was a secondary port behind Barcelona for a long time but reach equal importance with Tarragona since the 1970’s.
-Geographically, Tarragona benefited also of the new container corridors towards the Mediterranean part of Spain to the east while Atlantic port stronger in the 19th c. declined (Castillo and Valdaliso, 2017).
+Tarragona was a secondary port behind Barcelona for a long time but reached equal importance in the 1970’s.
+Geographically, Tarragona benefited from the new container corridors towards the Mediterranean part of Spain, while Atlantic ports that were stronger in the 19th c., declined (Castillo and Valdaliso, 2017).

 The rise of the modern port and the disappearance of the Roman harbour

 In parallel to the development of the Modern harbour during the last 200 years, the remains of the Roman harbour disappeared from the land- and seascape of Tarragona.
-The Roman jetty that was the most prominent structure of the ancient harbour was partially removed from 1843 to the 1880’s.
-A part of the jetty was preserved behind the Muelle de Costa built between 1885 and 1888.
+The Roman mole that was the most prominent structure of the ancient harbour was partly removed from 1843 to the 1880’s.
+A part of the mole was preserved on shore behind the Muelle de Costa built between 1885 and 1888.
 In front of the Muelle de Costa, the harbour basin was dredged and sedimentary archives dating back to the Roman period were removed.
-Figure 10 synthesises the development of the harbour of Tarragona towards the south, associated to deeper dredgings conducted successively through time in the bay.
+Figure 11 synthesises the development of the harbour of Tarragona towards the south-west, associated to deeper dredging conducted successively through time in the bay.
 Each new phase of dredging erased a part of the history of Tarragona recorded in the sediment.
 One of the most suggestive events dates from the early 1880’s when dredging activities brought to surface Roman anchors without any information on their sedimentary contexts which could have contributed to better date these anchors or to understand the condition of their abandonment.

 The case of Tarragona is particularly instructive regarding heritage preservation.
-The Upper City is on the World Heritage List for its well-preserved Roman structures, while the harbour area that contributed to the development of the Roman City is now erased or invisible under the Modern port.
+The Upper City is on the World Heritage List for its well-preserved Roman structures, while the harbour area that contributed to the development of the Roman City is now erased or invisible under the modern port.
 To generate more data, it would be necessary to encourage authorities and companies to systematically involve geoarchaeologists with their geotechnical teams.
-Sedimentary cores would then not only be used for geotechnical diagnostics of the subsoil but also shared with geoscientists to answer palaeoenvironmental and historical questions about the city and its harbour.
+Sedimentary cores would then not only be used for geotechnical diagnostics of the subsoil but also shared with geoscientists to answer paleoenvironmental and historical questions about the city and its harbour.
 It would also be necessary to perform drillings in offshore before dredging undisturbed sediments to keep a record of the sediment archives and answer similar questions at a larger scale.
+A guidance document was issued on this very subject in 2014 by PIANC, The World Association for Waterborne Transport Infrastructure.

 Increased connectivity of the port city of Tarragona and segmentation of the environments of the Francolí delta